XRPLF/xrpl-dev-portal/content/introduction/software-ecosystem.md

 ---
 html: software-ecosystem.html
 parent: introduction.html
+seo:
-blurb: Get an overview of what XRP Ledger software is out there and how it fits together.
+    description: Get an overview of what XRP Ledger software is out there and how it fits together.
 labels:
   - Core Server
 ---